 Besides the tequila, you’ll fill your shaker with some homemade margarita mix – I like to use my homemade mix, but a combo of fresh lemon & lime juice will work here also.
-And we sweeten the whole thing with agave nectar.
+And we sweeten the whole thing with agave nectar – this light agave nectar is my favorite right now, it has great flavor.
 Agave mixes really into drinks and compliments tequila perfectly.

 - 1-2 tsp Agave (to taste)